Contributor: Peter Lynch

 •any injury, loss or damage resulting directly from the offence; and

-•whether the offence was motivated (wholly or partly) by hatred for, or prejudice against, a group of persons with common characteristics to the victim.
+•whether the offence was motivated (wholly or partly) by hatred for, or prejudice against, a group of people with common characteristics to the victim.

-Section 6AAA of the Sentencing Act provides for the court to allow specific sentencing discounts for guilty pleas.
+Section 6AAA of the Sentencing Act allows the court to apply specific sentencing discounts when a defendant pleads guilty.

 In addition, magistrates can be requested to give an indication of the sentence that could be imposed on a defendant if they plead guilty to an offence.
-If a magistrate provides a sentence indication, and a plea of guilty results, then the magistrate cannot impose a more severe sentence than the one indicated (ss 60, 61 Criminal Procedure Act 2009 (Vic)).
+If a magistrate provides a sentence indication, and the defendant then pleads guilty, the magistrate cannot impose a more severe sentence than the one indicated (ss 60, 61 Criminal Procedure Act 2009 (Vic)).

-Legal advice should be obtained about the merits of (and the procedures surrounding) sentence indications and discounts.
+Legal advice should be obtained about the merits of (and the procedures surrounding) sentence indications and discounts (see Legal services that can help).

 Courts can make the following non-conviction orders: